Whether solo or with friends, The Skally Line brings the old stories of Minnesota to life with rip-roaring energy and passion!

 We are a band dedicated to creating an experience through old-time music and song with a focus on Minnesota history and story.
 We do what we love and we love what we do and we’re confident you’ll want to climb on board for the ride.

-The Skally Line’s main line-up is Fred Keller (mandolins) and Tim Cheesebrow (guitar, penny whistles), but because we play all sorts of different shows–from teaching in schools to barn dances to everything in between–we have a group of folks we call to help out!
+The Skally Line’s main line-up is Fred Keller (mandolins) and Bill Cagley (guitar, banjo, and limberjack), but because we play all sorts of different shows–from teaching in schools to barn dances to everything in between–we have a group of folks we call to help out!

 (Mandolins) I’ve played music professionally for two decades.
 I’ve learned from some of the best mandolin players around, including master classes with the renowned Mike Compton.
 I played my first gig solo at Minnesota’s renowned Renaissance Festival which led to a series of Irish bands: Turmeric, The Lilting Banshees, and finally The Banshees.
 I co-founded the respected eclectic acoustic trio Catskinner with Chris Jones and guitarist Matt Fox.
 After one year with Minnesota’s Blue Drifters bluegrass band, I founded–with Joel Olson, Chris Jones and Ross Willits–the Whistlepigs String Band.
 The ‘Pigs played for eight strong years, released two albums (including the award-winning Fenceline title), traveled five states and Saskatchewan, and had a hell of a great run before hanging it up in 2009.
 Since then, I’ve worked with well over a dozen players, taught lessons and played a lot of solo shows too.
 I’m ecstatic to don the engineer’s cap on this wonderful new project.